TOAST-DOCS/Network-Flow-Log/en/public-api.md

 ## Flow log logging port

-* Flow log logging ports are the ports that the flow log logger actually captures.
-If the resource_type of a flow logger is VPC or Subnet, a single flow log logger will manage multiple flow log logging ports.
+* Flow log logging ports are the ports that the flow log logger is capturing.
+A single flow log logger whose resource_type is either VPC or Subnet will manage multiple flow log logging ports.
 * When a user creates or deletes a logger, Flow Log internally checks the ports that belong to that logger and adds or deletes them as logging port targets.
-This eliminates the need for the user to add or delete logging ports separately.
+This eliminates the need for the user to add or delete logging ports manually.
 * The flow log logging port provides a lookup API only.

 ### View a list of flow log logging ports